Mediation

 The Olive Branch in Puerto Rico

-The Olive Branch provides professional mediation services to clients in Puerto Rico and throughout United States.
-Our experienced mediators work remotely to help you resolve disputes efficiently and effectively, saving you time, money, and relationships.
+The Olive Branch provides professional mediation services throughout Puerto Rico.
+Our experienced mediators work remotely to help you resolve disputes efficiently and effectively.

 Legal Framework